How come the Moon isn't invisible during a total lunar eclipse? And what is the Danjon scale? [Answer]

 The lunar eclipse should occur in the (northern hemisphere) summer months so that the Sun-Earth distance is longer and the Earth's umbral shadow can extend more to the other side.

 The Moon should be near its apogee (i.e. farthest away from Earth).
-Although this will make the Moon travel across a smaller cone of shadows , the advantage is that the Moon travels the slowest in apogee, due to Kepler's second law of planetary motion which states that the line joining a revolving object and the focus that the mass is at sweeps out equal areas in equal periods of time.
+Although the Moon will travel across a smaller shadow cone at apogee, the advantage is that the Moon is at the same time moving the slowest, due to Kepler's second law of planetary motion which states that the line joining a revolving object and the focus that the mass is at sweeps out equal areas in equal periods of time.

 The Moon should reach deep in the Earth's umbra, the best possible case being the centre of the Moon passing the Earth's shadow axis.
 [Back to top]